Our Top 3 Picks

 This dog food is completely healthy, and in no way contains any hormones or unhealthy antibiotics.
 This product also goes so far as to contain antioxidants as well as flavonoids in order to boost up your dog’s immune system, which says a lot about the product.

-Also, many dog owners say that their dogs just love the taste of this food, which is exactly why you ought to give it a try.
+Also, many dog owners say that their big dogs such as Huskies just love the taste of this food, which is exactly why you ought to give it a try.
 It can’t hurt.
+Did you notice those lovely piercing husky eyes on the packaging?

 Why We Like It – This is a novel ingredient type of dog food because the kangaroo is the main protein source here.
 There are no hormones or unhealthy antibiotics here, and the product even includes flavonoids and antioxidants in order to boost the dog’s immune system.